 The UW Linguistics Department can recommend to the UW Department of Romance Languages and Literature that an applicant be considered for a position teaching Romance languages.

-If you are applying to the General Linguistics or Romance Linguistics
+If you are applying to the General Linguistics

 The UW Graduate School web pages show current stipend amounts in Schedule